dnegvesky/achilles-doc-test/docs/hardware.md

 <img src="images/compiling-revisions.png" alt="Compiling Revisions" height="250">

-Refer to the Partial Reconfiguration documentation listed on the **RESOURCES** page for more information on the Partial Reconfiguration design flow.
+Refer to the Partial Reconfiguration documentation listed on the **Resources** page for more information on the Partial Reconfiguration design flow.
 After the Quartus project compilation successfully completes, you will find the required software handoff files in the *hps_isw_handoff* folder and the FPGA programming files in the **output_files** folder of the Quartus project directory.
 Pre-compiled FPGA configuration files (.sof/.rbf) are provided with the !GHRD in the github repository and are fetched and included in the generated eMMC image during the software build stage.
 If the !GHRD was modified, then you will need to convert the generated achilles_ghrd.sof (or your_project.sof) file to split .rbf files (peripheral and core images).
 Do this by opening a command line terminal on your host build machine (Windows or Linux), browse to your project **output_files** directory, and run the following command:

 ```bash
 quartus_cpf --convert --hps -o bitstream_compression=on achilles_ghrd.sof achilles_ghrd.rbf